 The ground is fertile and the rain is plentiful and so, despite dislocation and war, they are able to survive on the food they grow.
 However, they are subsistence farmers and lack utilities, clean water supplies, transport, schools and especially medical care.
 Infant mortality is high and basic medicines are not easily available.

-Trade languages are used for education in both Zaire and South Sudan.
+Trade languages are used for education in both Democratic Republic of Congo and South Sudan.
 The first missionaries came to the Mundu in the 1920s, but only learned and used the trade language.
 Mundu is spoken in the home and remains the 'heart language' of the people.
 Consequently, the Mundu are happy to have their language written down and their culture strengthened.
 They are excited to have literature in their own language and Christians especially want a hymn book and Scripture.

 |Profile Source: Anonymous|